LunaFolf/trestle/README.md

 # Trestle [![NPM Version](https://img.shields.io/npm/v/@whiskeedev/trestle.svg?style=flat-square)](https://www.npmjs.com/package/@whiskeedev/trestle)
-Trestle is a Node.js REST API Framework, based on Laravel/Lumen, built using my personal developer preferences.
+Trestle is a Node.js REST API Package, based on Laravel/Lumen, built using my personal developer preferences.

 If you don't like how things are built, feel free to suggest changes.
 Everything is made to my personal preferences, but I welcome improvements and discussions of best practices.

 ---

-## WARNINGS
+## Things worth knowing
-- requries node version v16 or higher - don't actually remember why, I'll update this when I can remember.
+- Requires node version v16 or higher.
 - Still in early access/beta, and will probably stay that way till I've had it in a couple of different projects and I'm happy with how it functions.

+---

+## Coming Soon™
+Some features are still in development, or even still being thought out.
+It may be a while before they're added, or it could be tomorrow.
+Once I'm a bit more neatened out, I'll create a trello or something for people to follow along.

+- [x] Main TrestleAPI component for handling... well, everything.
+- [x] TrestleRoute Class.
+- [ ] TrestleRouter component, for a more streamlined approach of managing routes.
+- [ ] TrestleDB - utilise [sequelize](https://www.npmjs.com/package/sequelize) to handle DB init, creating models, optional automatic routes and route resources.
+- [ ] TrestleAuth - JWT, Password Encryption, the usual jazz.
+- [ ] Middleware and Transformer - Still not figured out how I want to approach this yet, but I definitely want the functionality.

 ---